 Obviously then, if we want to move on down our spiritual path, we must directly concern ourselves with what hurts.
 We have to look at the suffering we endured as children and have gone on to defend ourselves against feeling.
-We need to allow ourselves to express our until-now unfelt feelings, and then we’ll have the realization—the felt reality—that denying the original hurt is what compels us to recreate it in our lives, again and again.
+We need to allow ourselves to express our until-now unfelt feelings.
+And then we’ll have the realization—the felt reality—that denying the original hurt is what compels us to recreate it in our lives, again and again.
 And every time we recreate the denied painful experience, we rub salt in the wound.
-Now it’s time to feel things in a new, intentional way that can be done safely and that leads to finally healing what hurts.
+Now it’s time to feel things in a new, intentional way that is done safely and which leads to finally healing what hurts.

 For many of us, we know in our heads about our childhood suffering and the extent of our unhappiness.
 But we don’t have a felt sense of this.
 Often, we go on believing for a long time that the opposite happened.
 Things were fine.
-But before we can be prepared to experience the truth, we have to gain knowledge of it.
-This alone will begin to weaken our defenses against feeling the pain that we need to safely re-experience so we can heal.
+But before we are ready to experience the truth, we have to gain knowledge of it.
+This alone will begin to weaken our defenses against feeling the pain we must safely re-experience so we can heal.